den-materials/chrome-dev-tools/readme.md

 Using the Chrome dev tools, try to recreate this screenshot on [Google.com](http://www.google.com).

 No pressure, this is meant to be exploratory!
 So you'll have to dig through some HTML elements and their CSS to make this work.
-For example, you'll have to modify the `float` property of the image in the search bar—something we haven't touched on yet.

 Keep in mind if you refresh the page you **will** loose all your work.